Ian Dawson

 Ian Dawson is a photographer drawn to the world’s edges - to places where landscape, wildlife and human presence meet in fragile balance.
 His work is guided by a lifelong fascination with remote environments.

 Originally trained in fine art, Ian built an international career as a photojournalist, picture editor and filmmaker.
 His work has appeared in publications including The Sunday Times, the BBC, The Wall Street Journal and Vogue, with assignments ranging from conflict zones and royal tours to environmental reportage and wildlife stories.
-Represented by Getty Images during his press career, he developed a reputation for measured, thoughtful storytelling under demanding conditions.
+He developed a reputation for measured, thoughtful storytelling under demanding conditions.

 In recent years his focus has turned increasingly to the polar regions - documenting landscapes, wildlife and communities at the frontline of environmental change.
 His approach is grounded in patience and respect, seeking to bear witness rather than impose narrative.